shirou/gopsutil/README.rst

 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

-English is not my native tongue, so PRs correcting grammer or spelling are welcome and appreciated.
+English is not my native language, so PRs correcting grammer or spelling are welcome and appreciated.